 The most effective rollouts start narrow and expand deliberately:

-1. Identify the highest-risk workflows — AI tools in support, HR, finance, or legal are usually the right starting points
+- Identify the highest-risk work: AI tools in support, HR, finance, or legal are usually the right starting points

-2. Configure detection profiles per app — stricter detection in public AI tools, lighter guidance in internal tools
+- Configure detection profiles per app: stricter detection in public AI tools, lighter guidance in internal tools

-3. Run a pilot with a small group — validate that detection is accurate and that users understand the nudges
+- Run a pilot with a small group: validate that detection is accurate and that users understand the warnings

-4. Expand with supporting training — pair the tool with a short explanation of what it catches and why
+- Expand with supporting training: pair the tool with a short explanation of what it catches and why

 The goal is not to block work.
 It is to make the risk visible at the moment a person can still decide.